 As a 500 RYT I use thoughts and stories to encourage adults to look at their yoga practice as more than just a physical activity, meaning that I’m not teaching an exercise class.
 Lucky for them because me and a lot of repetition don’t go together so well.

 There’s much more to yoga than practicing peacock on a picnic table or pronouncing Sanskrit words correctly.
 It’s a way of thinking that can make us feel like springing through Queen Anne’s Lace like our dog Georgia, or it may encourage us to curl up contentedly in front of the fire.

-I started my blog 2 years ago to put my yoga thoughts out there.
+I started my blog in 2018, to put my yoga thoughts out there.
 I love the philosophy.
 I love the simplicity.
 I love relating the ideas to my own life and ideally getting students to do the same, you included.
 Jump in here.

 Originally I started explaining some of the terms often used in a yoga class.
 Using Sanskrit words is fun but half the time no one really knows what they are saying or why.
 Some of you who have memorized the Ashtanga opening chant for teacher training may know what I mean.